mudderman/ViewPager-Module-Demo/README.md

 This module brings the [Android ViewPager](http://developer.android.com/reference/android/support/v4/view/ViewPager.html) to the Titanium Mobile SDK.

+You can download a pre-built version of this app on [Google Play](https://play.google.com/store/apps/details?id=net.bajawa.pagerdemo)

 ## Reference

 To create a new view pager you use the factory method createViewPager(opts).